 What’s special about this Asian-inspired Paleo and Whole30 Peanut Sauce Recipe

 This Whole30 peanut dressing uses everyday ingredients that are easy to find at the grocery store.

 It tastes wildly different from my Thai Peanut Sauce.

 My Thai peanut salad dressing tastes just like the flavor you get in Bangkok.
 It has tamarind, curry paste, and coconut milk).
-This Chinese-inpsired peanut salad dressing uses coconut aminos, almond butter, garlic and ginger.
+This Chinese-inspired peanut salad dressing uses coconut aminos, almond butter, garlic, and ginger.
 I love them both and now you have two to swap and have fun! 🙂